catalyst-fp7/documents/interoperability/interoperability.md

 A few notes on this model:

-1. Giving the target as an URI (vs data) in the "delete" operation implies that the corresponding data should still be retrieved, as a "tombstoned" object.
+1. Giving the target as an URI (vs. data) in the "delete" operation implies that the corresponding data should still be retrieved, as a "tombstoned" object.
 This is considered to be a level 2 requirement.
 At the first level of support, a query for the deleted object may return a HTTP 404 Not Found, HTTP 410 Gone, or equivalent.